List of Homeland characters: Brett O'Keefe

 Played by Jake Weber, Brett O'Keefe is an influential right-wing radio personality.
-He also presides over an underground corporation that deploys vast amounts of fake social media accounts in order to influence the general population with his agenda; one of his main orders of business is to discredit Keane before she takes office.
+He also presides over an underground corporation that deploys vast amounts of fake social media accounts in order to influence the general population with his agenda; one of his main orders of business is to discredit president-elect Elizabeth Keane before she takes office.
+His corporation is enlisted by Dar Adal's government cabal in a conspiracy against Keane.
+Keane goes on O'Keefe's show to debate him after he falsely slanders her son, a soldier who died in combat.
+Dar also learns that the cabal enlisted O'Keefe without his knowledge to frame Peter Quinn for their planned assassination of Keane, and warns Carrie in time to thwart the attack.

-After Keane's inauguration, O'Keefe is labeled a fugitive and goes on the run, eventually taking shelter in Lucasville, Ohio with the Elkins family, most of whom staunchly support him.
+In season 7, after Keane's inauguration, O'Keefe is labeled a fugitive and goes on the run, eventually taking shelter in Lucasville, Ohio with the Elkins family, most of whom staunchly support him.
 When Saul arrives with the FBI, a standoff ensues between the Elkins family (alongside their armed reinforcements) and the authorities.
 Saul attempts to negotiate with O'Keefe to deescalate the situation, but O'Keefe allows tensions to rise so that he can broadcast the event live.
 The standoff eventually culminates in a shootout that results in mass casualties, largely on the Elkins' side.
 O'Keefe is detained by the FBI and kept in federal custody.